logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-9-creating-dashboard-panelsdashboard-tutorials/filtering-datatutorial-filtering-data/_index.md

 Our task now is to create a pie chart similar to the first, except that we limit it to reporting only on the test results of the latest build.

-**Note:** You have two options for filtering the data that's supplied to a Dashboard panel.
+{{<note>}} You have two options for filtering the data that's supplied to a Dashboard panel.
 You can do it in the data profile used by that panel, or in the configuration of the panel itself.

-**Note:** Keep in mind, though, that a data profile can drive more than a single Dashboard panel.
+{{<note>}} Keep in mind, though, that a data profile can drive more than a single Dashboard panel.
 Hence, modifying the settings of an existing data profile can have unintended consequences, if you don't know all the panels that rely on it.
 For that reason, while we will use the existing Test Results \(unfiltered\) profile, we will do our filtering at the panel level.

 1. Create a clone of the Car Rental Test Results Overview panel.